 - Fresh parmesan cheese

-- Pour the chicken broth into the crock pot with one cup of water.
+Pour the chicken broth into the crock pot with one cup of water.
 Add a generous tablespoon of tomato paste, and 3-4 shakes of the cayenne pepper.
 Add the bag of frozen meatballs.
 Let simmer for 2-3 hours.
 About 20 minutes before serving, add the bag of uncooked pasta and the spinach to the crock pot.
 Do not over cook.
-Once the pasta is ready, serve in bowls with fresh parmesan cheese and whole wheat rolls on the side.
+Once the pasta is ready, serve in bowls with fresh parmesan cheese and whole wheat rolls or a gluten-free bread on the side.